“Failure is another chance to start again. Always better and one step ahead.”

 The inventive sense in humans led to continuous progress in the improved technique and hence making it less manual than before.
-In the 18th century, with the beginning of the industrial revolution, Europe saw a dip in the manual sewing and then came the first patent in 1755.
+In the 18th century, with the beginning of the industrial revolution, Europe saw a dip in manual sewing, and then came the first patent in 1755.

 The Controversial Detailed Design

-A day came in 1790 when the first detailed design was introduced and the first stone was laid to create the history of a revolutionary equipment.
-Thomas Saint, a cabinet maker from England devised the first ever sewing machine.
+A day came in 1790 when the first detailed design was introduced and the first stone was laid to create the history of revolutionary equipment.
+Thomas Saint, a cabinet maker from England devised the first-ever sewing machine.

-He designed a hand crank operated machine which was capable to work on canvas and leather.
-Unfortunately, it remained unknown if he created the prototype of machine or not.
+He designed a hand crank-operated machine which was capable to work on canvas and leather.
+Unfortunately, it remained unknown if he created the prototype of the machine or not.

 In 1874, William Newton, an English Engineer somehow got Saint’s patented detailed drawing that with it’s help he designed the replica and claimed that it was he who gave the detailed design of sewing machine.